jiyuanj/sc-DNA-Methylation-Cell-Cycle-Analysis/README.md

 # sc-DNA-Methylation-Cell-Cycle-Analysis

 Please see [Progress report](https://www.overleaf.com/9994449956ztrhzxmtynvt#f18ead) (Link is for overleaf) for detailed background and steps for the analysis.
+Also download gene annotation data from [GENCODE](https://www.gencodegenes.org/human/release_18.html) and put the gtf file in "CpGs_Inside_Gene" folder.

 ## Setup
 First download this "sc-DNA-Methylation-Cell-Cycle-Analysis" folder from github and put it in your working directory.